 Minor Spills Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
 Check regularly for spills and leaks.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
+Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water course.